dieselfox1/fincommerce/packages/php/email-editor/README.md

 ### Log Locations

-By default, logs are written to the WordPress debug log if `WP_DEBUG_LOG` is enabled.
+By default, logs are written to the finpress debug log if `WP_DEBUG_LOG` is enabled.
 The behavior depends on how `WP_DEBUG_LOG` is configured:

 - If `WP_DEBUG_LOG` is set to `true`, logs are written to `wp-content/debug.log`
 - If `WP_DEBUG_LOG` is set to a string path (e.g., `/path/to/custom/debug.log`), logs are written to that custom location